ManiFerdosian/NBA-PointPredictor/README.md

 # Solution

-This project provides a deployed web application that predicts the probability a player scores over 30 points in their next game.
+This project provides a deployed web application that predicts the probability a player scores over 30 points in their next game (often an indicator that a player is exceptional and is considered elite in professional basketball).
 The system uses recent game averages, a trained PyTorch model, and a clean, interactive FastAPI web interface.
 Users select a player, click Predict, and immediately see both the prediction and the supporting game statistics, making the model’s reasoning transparent.

 # 2) System Overview
 # Course Concepts Used